Article

 How to handle HPV in a relationship

-HPV is not treatable itself.
-Typically, the immune system clears an HPV infection within a period of two years.
-However, in some instances, that does not happen for some unknown reasons.
-As a result, the virus can remain in the body for a prolonged period leading to a ‘persistent HPV infection’.
-This can potentially cause the development of certain types of cancer if remained undetected or untreated5.
+Typically, the immune system controls an HPV infection.
+However, in some instances, this control is not adequate for various reasons leading to possible health consequences according to the virus type.
+Infection with high-risk HPV types can potentially cause the development of certain types of cancer if remained undetected or untreated5.

 10zyme: Advancing women’s health